zhoukailove/sample/README.md

-# Ruby on Rails Tutorial: first application
+# Ruby on Rails Tutorial: sample application

 This is the first application for the
 [*Ruby on Rails Tutorial*](http://railstutorial.org/)